 Do you have large companies among your customers?
-The legal payment term for such companies to pay their SME suppliers will be reduced to 30 days.
+The legal payment term for such companies to pay their SME suppliers has been reduced to 30 days.

-Now large companies may apply a 60-day period as a maximum payment term for their SME clients.
-The government has to pay within 30 days.
-This term will also be applicable to large companies.
+Previously, large companies could apply a 60-day period as a maximum payment term for their SME clients.
+The government had to pay within 30 days.
+This term has also been applied to large companies.

 An enterprise is considered a large company if it meets at least 2 of the following 3 points:

 - the company has a balance sheet total (total assets) of more than €20 million

 - the company has a net turnover of more than €40 million

 - the company has 250 employees or more

 This concerns the legal entity with which you do business.
 In other words, the private limited company (bv), public limited company (nv), or cooperative stated on the invoice.

 - SMEs that supply goods or services to large companies